thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

 - [Blit](https://quiltro.org/blit.html): a stack-based virtual machine for making "bit art". made by Lobo Torres ([quiltro.org](https://quiltro.org))

+- [How to Make a Rhythm Game](https://fizzd.notion.site/How-To-Make-A-Rhythm-Game-43d88e177da746e683afee494fdca3dc), by [7th Beat Games](https://7thbe.at): amazing set of resources to make a rhythm game that isn't just a Stepmania clone, but rather something more general. done in Unity, but it's language agnostic.

 ### changelog

 all dates are in dd/mm/yy format